-C.D.
-Tree Replacement funds may be used by a single-family property owner to plant one or more street trees if approved by the Director and by the Public Works
+- C. The money in this fund shall be used by the City or its contractor to purchase, plant and maintain trees on sites in the City. - D. Tree Replacement funds may be used by a single-family property owner to plant one or more street trees if approved by the Director and by the Public Works Department.

-Department.
 The tree species must be approved by the City and be appropriate to the site conditions.

-The property owner is responsible for the sie preparation and maintenance of the street tree, pursuant to TMC18.54.160.
+The property owner is responsible for the site preparation and maintenance of the street tree, pursuant to TMC 18.54, 160.